 Red Rocks Beach

-Just west of Barwin Heads, this hot little stretch of sand has rockpools, off-leash areas and some delicious ocean water ripe for a’swimmin’.
-Not to mention a close proximity to the local fish and chip shop…
+Just west of Barwon Heads, this hot little stretch of sand has rockpools, off-lead areas for your dog and some delicious ocean water ripe for swimming in.

-If surf fishing is your thang, then Diamond Bay is your hang.
-Named in commemoration of Queen Victoria’s diamond jubilee (go Vic!), this beach has some pretty high-quality stretches of tan-worthy sand, but you have to come prepared because when the tide’s high, disappearing beach is nigh (the water covers the beach and there’s no sand to sit on).
+If surf fishing is your thing, then Diamond Bay is your spot.
+Named in commemoration of Queen Victoria’s diamond jubilee, this beach has some pretty high-quality stretches of tan-worthy sand, but you have to come prepared because when the tide’s high, the disappearing beach is nigh (the water covers the beach and there’s no sand to sit on).

 Jawbone Marine Sanctuary